Algorithms for complementary sequences: Introduction

 For $P$ a logical statement on the natural numbers, let us define $f_P(n)$ as the $n$-th positive natural number $m$ such that $P(m)$ is true.
-For statements such as $P(m) =$ ``$m$ is square'', $f_P(n)$ is easily determined, since the list of integers $m$ such that $P(m)$ is true are easily enumerated.
-As noted in the example above, for this example of $P$, the function $f_{\neg P}(n)$ can also be computed by an explicit formula.
+For the case where $P(m)$ denotes the logical statement ``$m$ is square'', $f_P(n)$ is easily determined, since the list of integers $m$ such that $P(m)$ is true are easily enumerated.
+As noted in the example above, for this particular $P$, the function $f_{\neg P}(n)$ can also be computed by an explicit formula.
 However, in general, the simplicity of $f_P$ does not imply the simplicity of $f_{\neg P}$.
 Furthermore, for more general statements $P$, the formula for $f_P(n)$ or $f_{\neg P}(n)$ may not be readily available.
-Even if such an explicit formula is available, it might be difficult to use computationally to find $f_P(n)$ or $f_{\neg P}(n)$.
-See for example the formulas for the $n$-th non-Fibonacci number in \cite{gould1965,Farhi2011} which requires $\log_\phi$ at high precision for large $n$.
+Even if such explicit formulas are available, some of them require the use of floating point arithmetic and it can be difficult to use computationally to find $f_P(n)$ or $f_{\neg P}(n)$, especially for large $n$.
+See for example the formulas for the $n$-th non-Fibonacci number in \cite{gould1965,Farhi2011} which require $\log_\phi$ at high precision for large $n$.
 While there have been many studies of explicit formulas for such complementary sequences \cite{Lambek1954,gould1965,Honsberger1970,Nelson1988,Reis1990,Nyblom2002,mortici2010,Farhi2011}, there have not been much study in computer algorithms to calculate such sequences.
 The purpose of this paper is to discuss algorithms to compute $f_P(n)$ or $f_{\neg P}(n)$.

-\section{Finding $f_P(n)$ as the solution to a fixed point problem}
+\section{Finding $f_P(n)$ as the Solution to a Fixed Point Problem}